Cotroni crime family: Mafia war in Montreal

 The Calabrian faction continued to operate with Frank Cotroni, who had been imprisoned from 1975 to 1979, as acting boss for his ill brother after the early 1980s.
-When Vic Cotroni died of cancer in 1984, Frank was left as boss.
+On 16 September 1984, Vic died of cancer, and Frank was left as boss.
 Frank Cotroni developed connections with French-Canadian Réal Simard, who became his driver and hitman.
 In 1986, Simard turned informant after his arrest, confessing to five murders and involvement with Cotroni.
 Cotroni was sentenced to eight years in prison for manslaughter in 1987.

 After Simard turned Crown's evidence following his arrest in Toronto, his replacement was the boxer Eddie Melo.
 Like Simard, Melo was in charge of bringing strippers and video game machines from Montreal to the Toronto area.
 In the early 1990s, Melo took the lead in forging a cross-Canada alliance with the Commisso 'ndrina of Toronto and the East End Vancouver chapter of the Hells Angels.
 The police surveillance teams observed Melo frequently having meetings in Toronto with the three Commisso brothers and Lloyd "Louie" Robinson, the sergeant-at-arms of the Hells Angels East End chapter.
 Melo also often visited Vancouver, where he was greeted with much respect during his visits to the clubhouse of the East End chapter.

+On 23 August 1998, Paolo "Paul" Cotroni, the son of Frank Cotroni, was shot and killed in the driveway of his home in Repentigny by two hitmen, Gérald Gallant and Gérard Hubert, under contract from the Rock Machine biker gang, due to his association with the Hells Angels during the Quebec Biker War.

-Frank Cotroni died, of brain cancer, in August 2004, leaving the Rizzuto Sicilian faction as the most powerful crime family in Canada.
+On 17 August 2004, Frank Cotroni died of brain cancer, leaving the Rizzuto Sicilian faction as the most powerful crime family in Canada.